 FDM (FFF) 3D printers often produce a final object that while being mechanically sound, tends not to have that ‘professional look’ that you or a customer want to see.
-You need a reliable, easy method of 3D print finishing.

-Can I acetone vapor bath my 3D prints?
+Can I Acetone Vapor Bath my 3D Prints?

 Other filament types are either unaffected by acetone or are damaged by it.
 If you’re looking for other 3D printing post-processing techniques, check out our PLA polishing article for details on smoothing out 3D prints that can’t be acetone smoothed.